IliasAntoniou/MCPFlightBooking/README.md

 # MCPFlightBooking

-Creation of an MCP mock system used to books flights that uses cache and replication to achieve lower average latency, higher reliability and higher fault tolerance.
+Creation of an MCP mock system used to book flights that uses cache and replication to achieve:
+- lower average latency
+- higher reliability
+- higher fault tolerance

+---

-MCP server:
+## MCP Servers

--flightsearch.py: This server has a tool that allows the user to search for specific flights after giving an origin, destination and date.
+### `flightsearch.py`

+**Tools:**

+- `search_flights(origin, destination, date)`
+  Returns all flights with the given parameters.

+- `getflightbyid(id)`
+  Returns the details of the flight with the given ID.

+---

-Fake API:
+## Fake API

--Includes a mock API created to mimic a real API which generates 100k flights
+Includes a mock API created to mimic a real API which generates **100,000** flights.